Industrial Maintenance Consulting Services

 The Challenges and Solutions

 STI Maintenance was tasked with providing a tool to establish a consistent evaluation method for all public schools in Quebec.
-The government lacked an accurate assessment of the current situation and did not possess suitable tools to carry out the evaluation.
+The tools available to the MEQ were insufficient for conducting a precise, consistent, and comprehensive assessment of the condition of all its school buildings.

-The initial phase involved cataloguing various details of each school, such as the number of windows, doors, washrooms, flooring type, roof size, foundation condition, and more.
-This step was crucial due to the differences in school capacities and the widespread distribution of Quebec’s student population across different areas.
-It was essential to conduct a comprehensive inventory to gain a complete understanding of the situation.
+The initial phase involved a comprehensive inventory of each school’s characteristics, such as the number of windows, doors, washrooms, flooring types, roof dimensions, foundation conditions, and more.
+This step was essential due to the differences in school composition and the extensive geographical distribution of Quebec’s student population.
+It was important to conduct a comprehensive inventory to gain a complete understanding of the situation.

-Collaborating with the SSC, STI Maintenance adjusted the MEQ’s approach by introducing 12 parameters for evaluating all schools.
-They used the gathered data to develop a streamlined tool for data management.
+STI Maintenance collaborated with the SSC to revise the existing methodology by introducing 13 new parameters for which they surveyed all schools.
+The gathered data was then used to develop a streamlined tool for data management.

-This revised approach led to significant efficiencies, reducing the time spent on analyses and reporting, the number of projects to carry out, and decreasing the amount of communication required among partners while providing a more accurate representation of Quebec’s school infrastructure.
+This revised approach led to significant efficiencies by reducing the time allocated to analyses and reporting, streamlining the number of projects, and decreasing the need for extensive communication among partners while providing a more accurate representation of Quebec’s school infrastructure.
 The MEQ estimates it saved 90% of the time typically required to attain these outcomes.

 This was achieved by implementing a customized version of the IBM Maximo software, renamed GIEES by the client.
 With this new tool, the MEQ could consolidate data more effectively than with its previous classification system.

-Out of the previous 1,170,000 assets recorded in the old system, representing 17% of the total assets (potentially totalling 7 million assets to manage), there is now an average of 500 assets per building, totalling approximately 3 million assets, marking a 42% reduction compared to the previous count.
+From an initial 1,170,000 assets recorded in the previous system—representing 17% of the total assets, which could amount to 7 million assets to manage—there are now fewer than 200 assets per building on average, totalling approximately 650,000 assets, marking a 90% decrease from the previous count.
 This streamlined method has made inspections and future investment planning much more manageable.

 IBM Maximo: An Innovative Tool

-This project has showcased IBM Maximo’s versatility in effectively managing various asset types.
-Moreover, thanks to their knowledge and expertise, the STI Maintenance team integrated the categories and formulas developed by their SSC partners to adapt IBM Maximo to the unique requirements of Quebec’s school infrastructure.
-They also devised a guide to standardize inspections across the province.
+This project has showcased IBM Maximo’s versatility in effectively managing various types of assets.
+Moreover, thanks to their knowledge and expertise, the STI Maintenance team integrated the categories and formulas developed by their SSC partners to tailor IBM Maximo to the specific needs of Quebec’s school infrastructure.
+They also developed tools to standardize inspection processes throughout the province.

 This adjustment required significant efforts to ensure the program was not altered while meeting the client’s needs.
 Critical to the requirements for success was ensuring that subsequent upgrades to IBM Maximo would not hinder the MEQ’s ongoing use of the software.